jeguzzi/robomaster_sim/README.md

 ### CoppeliaSim

-To compile and then use the CoppeliaSim plugin you need ...
+To compile and use the CoppeliaSim plugin you need ...
 [CoppeliaSim](https://www.coppeliarobotics.com).
 At the moment, we support CoppeliaSim from v4.0 to v4.10 [latest].
 Download the one of the supported version and export the location where you place it:

 **Linux and macOs**
 ```bash